marckhouzam/tcsh-completion/README.md

 You should then be able to perform completion of sub-commands for many of your favorite tools.

+Should you need to refresh the set of completions, for example after installing a new tool, you can run the alias **completion-refresh**.
+Note that this will only refresh the completion list on the shell where you ran the alias.

 ## Details

 **tcsh-completion** setups a tcsh *complete* command for each available bash completion script, and delegates to the bash script to actually perform the completion; it then redirects the result to tcsh.